Unnale Unnale: Soundtrack

 The film has six songs composed by Harris Jayaraj with the lyrics primarily penned by Vaali and Pa.
 Vijay.
-The audio of the film released nationwide on 24 January 2007, three months prior to the movie release.
+The audio of the film released nationwide on 24 January 2007.

 Sify gave a positive rating stating "Full marks to Harris Jeyaraj for the songs especially the “Unnale Unnale...”, “June Pona...” and the background score which stays long after you leave the hall.
-They are picturised aesthetically in never-seen-before locations with utmost care going into details. " The soundtrack was highly acclaimed and won the "Youthful Album of the Year" award at "Tamil Music Awards".
+They are picturised aesthetically in never-seen-before locations with utmost care going into details. " Karthik of Milliblog wrote, "The usual again from HJ…likeable and repetitive!"
+The soundtrack was highly acclaimed and won the "Youthful Album of the Year" award at "Tamil Music Awards".
 Harris Jayaraj was also nominated for the Filmfare Award for Best Music Director and the Vijay Award for Best Music Director.
-The song "June Ponal" is based on "All Rise" by Blue.
+The ending hook of "Ilamai Ulasam" is based on the beginning hook of "Here Comes the Hotstepper" by Ini Kamoze.